Do not hesitate to give us a call. We are an expert team and we are happy to talk to you.

 The snow capped peak of Ausangate dominates the southern skyline of Cusco.
 Infact, it is the highest in the region.
-With an elevation of 6384 meters above sea level, the snow capped peak Ausangate or “Apu” is visible from the southern part of Cusco on clear days.
+With an elevation of 6384 meters above sea level, it is the highest mountain in Cusco region.
+The snow capped peak Ausangate or “Apu” is visible from the southern part of Cusco on clear days.

-To locals, this is the most sacred peak.
+To local people, this is the most sacred peak.
 They call it “Apus”.
 Hence there is a small church high up this sacred mountain.
-Thousands of pilgrims visit the church every year during the annual festival.
-Qoyllority.
+Thousands of pilgrims visit the church every year during the annual festival, Qoyllority.

 Cusco Hotel Transfer